wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 with my existing friends.
 Or if I spend large portions of time on both, then I have less time for self improvement.

-ELABORATE MORE ON WHY THIS IS DIFFERENT FROM WHAT NORMAL PEOPLE DO - THINK ABOUT ACTUAL METRICS FOR EVALUATING.

 There are some micro-optimizations I could do, like doing self improvement activities with existing friends.
 But in the end, it's still not possible to achieve it all.
 So which of these desires do I actually care the most about?

-Weighing the options and thinking about what I'm giving up to gain - knowing there's no perfect solution - often helps me come to terms with the decisions I make.
+I try to quantify as best as I can what exactly I'd be giving up, and what I'd be gaining.
+I weigh the options and I remind myself that there's not a perfect solution, and that often helps me come to terms with the decisions that I make.

 ###Failure Modes###